carlfischer1/ucp-1709-testing/README.md

 Verify that a task of the service is running on each node
 ```
 docker service ps s4 --filter desired-state=Running --format "{{.ID}}: {{.Name}}: {{.Node}}"
 ba4yv41drrc9: s4.1: 1709-3
 i0a4oa0mmv7d: s4.2: 1709-4
 ```

-Find a container for a task of the service
+Find a container running a task of the service (only containers for tasks running on that node will be returned)
 ```
 docker ps --format "{{.ID}}: {{.Names}}"
+e69fffa58401: s4.1.ba4yv41drrc9e4zker0isx4xl
 ```

 Verify DNSRR for service s4 on the overlay network.
 DNS resolution should include an IP address for each task of the service: